neo4j/cypher-language-support/.changeset/afraid-beans-juggle.md

 '@neo4j-cypher/react-codemirror': patch
 ---

-Adds more props the CypherEditor component
+Adds more props to the CypherEditor component